StavromularBeta/ORDERM8/README.md

 the purpose of this version of ORDERM8 is to quickly and roughly try new features.
 Once a robust set of features is developed in concept, they will be put together in a better organized, and nicer looking, ORDERM8 V2.

+To run ORDERM8, navigate to the main ORDERM8 directory and run ORDERM8.py.